 Additionally, there is also a default limitation applied via the tickbox Limit URL Speed, which you can over-ride either by un-ticking the box or by changing the dropdown value for Max HTML URLs per Second.

 This limitation exists to help you crawl responsibly, and if you want to learn more about that we suggest you read our guide on crawling responsibly.

 However, if you are looking for the fastest crawl you can do with Sitebulb, do the following:

 Please note that this is still limited by the machine itself.
 If you buy a new computer with 16 cores, you will be able to crawl faster than a machine with 8 cores, all else being equal.

-If you selected the Chrome Crawler from the Crawler Settings, the first screen of the Advanced Settings will look slightly different.
+If you selected the Chrome Crawler from the Crawler Type dropdown, the Crawler Configuration page will look slightly different.

 There are no thread options or URL speed limiting options (as neither are applicable when crawling with Chrome).
 Instead, there is simply the option to select how many Chrome instances you wish to use for crawling.
 Again, this is dependent upon the number of logical processors you have on your machine, and pushing the value up may have adverse affects on your machine while crawling.

 Please note that we only recommend pushing up the speed options if you have permission to crawl and the website owner is comfortable with you crawling the website fast.
 Ideally, this would be a site you know can handle a high number of connections at once.

 If you want to learn more about this subject, we suggest you read our guide on crawling responsibly.